titilambert/shinken-manual/source/raws/start.rst

 Nagios, the Nagios logo, and Nagios graphics are the servicemarks, trademarks, or registered trademarks owned by Nagios Enterprises.
 All other servicemarks and trademarks are the property of their respective owner.·

-Shinken is provided “AS IS” with “NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.”
+Shinken is provided “AS IS" with “NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE."

 Copyright © 1999-2007 Ethan Galstad, Nagios Enterprises Copyright © 2007-2009 Sébastien Guilbaud and Olivier Jan